spatie/laravel-sql-commenter/README.md

 select * from "users"/*controller='UsersController',action='index'*/;
 ```

-Using these comments, you can easily find the source of the query in your codebase.
+The comments allow you easily pinpoint the source of the query in your codebase.

 ## Support us